Cynthia Carnes

 Cynthia A. Carnes is an American pharmacologist and academic administrator who researches arrhythmias.
 She is the senior associate vice president for research operations and a professor of outcomes and translational science at Ohio State University.
 In 2023 Carnes was awarded Fellow of American Association for the Advancement of Science.

-Life
+Education and career

 Carnes earned a B.S. in pharmacy at the University of Texas at Austin in 1983.
 She completed a Pharm.D. and residency at the University of Utah and University of Utah Hospital in 1988.
 She received a Ph.D. in pharmacology and veterinary clinical sciences at the Ohio State University (OSU) in 1996.
 At OSU, she conducted a medical biochemistry postdoctoral fellowship.

 Carnes researches arrhythmias and provides health care in antiarrhythmic medication monitoring.
 At Ohio State University college of pharmacy, she is a professor of outcomes and translational science and a senior associate dean for research and graduate studies.
 On July 5, 2022, Carnes became the senior associate vice president for research operations.
 In 2023, she was elected a fellow of the American Association for the Advancement of Science.